Artificial Intelligence Closes In On the Work of Junior Lawyers

 Uh, oh.
 AI replacing lawyers would drive the US unemployment rate to fifty percent.

-Software Automation != AI (Score:2, Insightful)
+Software Automation != AI (Score:3, Insightful)

 It's frustrating to see any use of computers being called AI.